Basis of Presentation and Nature of Operations

 Note 1 — Basis of Presentation and Nature of Operations

 The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial statements and with Form 10-Q and Article 10 of Regulation S-X of the United States Securities and Exchange Commission (the “SEC”).
 Accordingly, they do not contain all information and footnotes required by GAAP for annual financial statements.
 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned and majority-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of September 30, 2019 and the results of operations, changes in stockholders’ equity, and cash flows for the periods presented.
-The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of March 31, 2020 and the results of operations, changes in stockholders’ equity, and cash flows for the periods presented.
+The results of operations for the three ended March 31, 2020 are not necessarily indicative of the operating results for the full fiscal year for any future period.

-As used herein, the terms the “Company,” “Edison Nation” “we,” “us,” “our” and similar refer to Edison Nation, Inc., a Nevada corporation incorporated on July 18, 2017 under the laws of the State of Nevada as Idea Lab X Products, Inc. and also formerly known as Xspand Products Lab, Inc. prior to its name change on September 12, 2018, and/or its wholly-owned and majority-owned operating subsidiaries.
+As used herein, the terms the “Company,” “Edison Nation” “we,” “us,” “our” and similar refer to Edison Nation, Inc., a Nevada corporation incorporated on July 18, 2017 under the laws of the State of Nevada as Idea Lab X Products, Inc. and also formerly known as Xspand Products Lab, Inc. prior to its name change on September 12, 2018, and/or its wholly-owned and majority-owned operating subsidiaries, and/or where applicable, its management.

-As of September 30, 2019, Edison Nation, Inc. had five wholly-owned subsidiaries: S.R.M.
-Entertainment Limited (“SRM”), Ferguson Containers, Inc. (“Fergco”), CBAV1, LLC (“CB1”), Pirasta, LLC and Edison Nation Holdings, LLC (“EN”).
-Edison Nation, Inc. owns 72.15% of Cloud B, Inc. (“Cloud B”), 50% of Best Party Concepts, LLC and 50% of Ed Roses, LLC.
-EN is the single member of Edison Nation, LLC and Everyday Edisons, LLC.
+As of March 31, 2020, Edison Nation, Inc. had six wholly-owned subsidiaries: S.R.M.
+Entertainment Limited (“SRM”), Scalematix, LLC (“Scalematix”), Ferguson Containers, Inc. (“Fergco”), CBAV1, LLC (“CB1”), Pirasta, LLC (“Pirasta”) and Edison Nation Holdings, LLC.
+Edison Nation, Inc. owns 50% of Best Party Concepts, LLC.
+Edison Nation Holdings, LLC is the single member of Edison Nation, LLC and Everyday Edisons, LLC.
 Edison Nation, LLC is the single member of Safe TV Shop, LLC.
-Cloud B owns 100% of Cloud B Limited (UK) and Cloud B Pty (Australia).

-Management has considered possible mitigating factors within our management plan on our ability to continue for at least a year from the date these financial statements are filed.
-The following items are management plans:
+Management has considered possible mitigating factors within our management plans on our ability to continue for at least a year from the date these financial statements are filed.
+The following items are management plans to alleviate any going concern issues for at least the next twelve months from the date these condensed financial statements are available:

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.